Nutrition and pregnancy: Fish and omega-3 fatty acids

 Fish consumption during pregnancy is encouraged by European, Australian, and American guidelines.
 The reason given is that fat-containing fish such as salmon and tuna contain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-These are termed long chain, omega-3, polyunsaturated fatty acids, and are considered as important for fetal neurodevelopment.
+These are termed long chain, omega-3, polyunsaturated fatty acids, and are considered important for fetal neurodevelopment.
 Additionally, fish are good sources of vitamins A, D, and B12, as well as the mineral iodine.

-Due to risks of heavy-metal toxicity on fetal neurodevelopment, many mothers are concerned about eating fish during pregnancy.
+Due to the risks of heavy-metal toxicity on fetal neurodevelopment, many mothers are concerned about eating fish during pregnancy.
 Overall, current research favors the notion that the benefits of fish consumption during pregnancy outweigh the risks; however, the type of fish is important.
 Current research suggests that 2-3 servings of low-methylmercury containing fish per week in pregnancy is both safe and beneficial.
 Mercury accumulates in fish through their own diet (bioaccumulation).
-A general rule of thumb is that fish higher up on the food chain, and with longer life spans will contain higher levels of mercury.
+A general rule of thumb is that fish higher up on the food chain, and with longer life spans, will contain higher levels of mercury.
 Fish lower on the food chain and with shorter life spans will have lower metal content.
 However, it is important to note that the bioaccumulation of metals in fish is also dependent on geographical location, so it is hard to make global recommendations on specific fish species.
 An alternative to consuming fish is to use fish oil dietary supplements containing both EPA and DHA, or algae-derived DHA-only oils.
 The New York Times reported on a laboratory evaluation of 30 popular fish oil supplements.
 Some of those had less than the label claimed amounts of DHA.
 As for safety, "All of the products tested contained only very low levels of mercury, ranging from one to six parts per billion per serving.
 That range is far below the upper safety limit of 100 parts per billion set by the Global Organization for EPA and DHA Omega-3s, an industry trade group."

 Nutrition after pregnancy

 Proper nutrition is important after delivery to help the mother recover, and to provide enough food energy and nutrients for a woman to breastfeed her child.
-Women having serum ferritin less than 70 µg/L may need iron supplements to prevent iron deficiency anaemia during pregnancy and postpartum.
+Women having serum ferritin less than 70 μg/L may need iron supplements to prevent iron deficiency anaemia during pregnancy and postpartum.

 During lactation, water intake may need to be increased.
 Human milk is made of 88% water, and the IOM recommends that breastfeeding women increase their water intake by about 300 mL/day to a total volume of 3000 mL/day (from food and drink), approximately 2,400 mL/day from fluids.